Visual Studio Code (VSCode) extensions for data engineers

 VSCode is an excellent IDE, primarily due to its extensive list of extensions.
 If you are unhappy with your setup and feel it could be better, use this Data Engineering Profile.

-If you use Neovim, check out my NeoVim config here .
+If you use Neovim, check out my NeoVim config here.

 What other extensions do you recommend?
 Please let me know in the comment section below.

-Land your dream Data Engineering job!
+Land your dream Data Engineering job with my free book!

-Learning data engineer can be a long and rough road, but it doesn't have to be!
+Learning to be a data engineer can be a long and rough road, but it doesn't have to be!

 Join now and get started on your data engineering journey!